 Agile Poker Enterprise and Canned Responses Cloud

 For Atlassian users on Jira Cloud, we’re bringing this year’s brand new Cloud add-ons: Agile Poker Enterprise for Jira and Canned Responses for Jira.
 Both are our rising stars so stay tuned for new features and improvements.

 Team spirit t-shirts & Spartan ducks

-We’ve got two styles of t-shirts in white and red, featuring team spirit and a a smiling Spartan riding the five-headed dragon.
+We’ve got two styles of t-shirts in white and red, featuring team spirit and a smiling Spartan riding the five-headed dragon.
 We’ll also be bringing a few of our limited edition Spartan rubber ducks lovingly designed and brought to life by our marketing team.
 Intriguing?
-If you’d like to adopt your very own Spartan rubber duck, you can do that not only by going to the Summit though.
-Sharing your physical task board experience with others via Spartez blog can bring you a duck or even a whole flock of ducks for your team members.
+If you’d like to adopt your very own Spartan rubber duck, step by our booth in San Jose.